-On December 19, 2019, the Company granted options to purchase up to 57,404 shares of the Company's common stock to an employee pursuant to the 2019 Plan.
+On December 19, 2019, the Company granted options to purchase up to 229,616 shares of the Company's common stock to an employee pursuant to the 2019 Plan.
 The aggregate grant date fair value of these options was approximately \$0.2 million.
 The employee resigned from the Company effective August 31, 2020 and was retained as a consultant starting September 1, 2020.
-Pursuant to the amended stock option agreement, the employee forfeited 34,444 shares of options originally granted.
-The remaining shares of options remain original terms and conditions.
+Pursuant to the amended stock option agreement, the employee forfeited 137,776 shares of options originally granted.
+The remaining shares of options remain with its original terms and conditions.

-During the year ended December 31, 2020, the Company granted options to purchase up to 172,200 shares of the Company's common stock to its board members and employees pursuant to the 2019 Plan.
+During the year ended December 31, 2020, the Company granted options to purchase up to 688,800 shares of the Company's common stock to its board members and employees pursuant to the 2019 Plan.
 The aggregate grant date fair value of these options was approximately \$0.5 million.
+No stock options have been granted during the nine months ended September 30, 2021.